mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **GET methods:**
 > ## '/api/users'
 > * Takes in no parameters.
-> * It outputs status code 200 and a message from the /api/users route root.

-> ## '/api/users/all'
-> * Takes in no parameters.
-> * Returns all users and their details in an array of objects (note: passwords are not included).
+> * Returns all users and their details in an array of user objects (note: passwords are not included).
 ```
-// sample response from the '/api/users/all' GET route
+// sample response from this route
 [
     {
         "user_id": 3,